 3. and others are young and free and tend to spend their pay within 48 hours every week and then don’t have money for bills.
 They buy on the spur of the moment and max out their credit cards.

 I created Bargain Chick whilst on maternity leave in 2013 and tried to put a comedic spin on money and savings by educating through my own experiences.
 The daughter of a voucher-obsessed mother, I grew up barely purchasing anything at Recommended Retail prices which, in hindsight, I now appreciate as it’s enabled me to be able to re-purpose the saved money to get to where I am today.

 I also reference articles by reputable websites and videos I come across which discuss general spending and saving trends as well as different marketing techniques that companies are using to entice us to buy.
 I didn’t want the blog to be a coupon, discount site.
 I wanted it to be more about education, and to help people discover ways they can make small changes and save money to ultimately put towards things on their bucket list perhaps.

 Whilst my site is not specifically just for women, I find the readers are mainly female.

-Have you met some major technology problem when you were creating your business?
+Have you met some major technology problems when you were creating your business?

 Would you call yourself a techno-savvy woman? and why?

-Yes I think so.
-I’ve been working in the IT industry for the past 6 years in various roles and have spent a lot of personal time and effort educating myself around the lingo, functionality and online opportunities for my job and for my blog.
+Yes, I think so.
+I’ve been working in the IT industry for the past 6 years in various roles and have spent a lot of personal time and effort educating myself about the lingo, functionality and online opportunities for my job and for my blog.

 Samsung S4.
 We were enemies at first as I came across to smartphones from my trusty and much loved Blackberry with push buttons, but my Samsung and I have kissed and made up and are getting on quite well now.

-Facebook, Twitter, and MindBody Connect to book in my boxing classes.
+Facebook, Twitter, and MindBody Connect to book my boxing classes.